 Your Bone Scan explained

-This patient information is for patients having a Bone Scan and aims to tell you what a Bone Scan is and what will happen.
+This patient information is for patients having a Bone scan and aims to tell you what a Bone scan is and what will happen.

 General information

-A doctor has asked that we take a picture of your bones.
+A doctor has asked that we take some pictures of your bones, particularly where they are being broken down and repaired.

 As the test involves small amounts of radiation, we ask that you are not accompanied by children under 18 or anyone who may be pregnant.
 You may bring one adult with you to the department.